 See?
 You’re planning in advance already.

-While we’re at it, did you know that you have more than one option propulsion-wise?
+While we’re at it, did you know that you when it comes to your kayak purchase, you have more than one option propulsion-wise?
 To be more precise, you have three options – paddle, pedal, and a trolling motor.

 Now, I’m an old-school guy who swears by their paddle.
 But I’m not saying that the alternatives cannot be more beneficial for someone else – including you.